How to ace that interview

+So, you’ve put together a winning CV and got your foot in the door.
+What’s next?
 All interviews start with the first impression.
-So, it’s important to remember some basic common-sense tips.
+So, it’s important to remember some basic common-sense tips so you can ace that interview!
 Arrive on time, dress smartly, smile when you meet your interviewers, and be professional the minute you enter the building.

 Once the interview starts, begin by speaking clearly.
 Actively think about varying your tone which will show interest and enthusiasm.

 Listen to questions carefully and let the interviewer lead the conversation.

 Don’t rush, it is fine to take your time to think about your responses to questions.
 It’s also absolutely okay if you don’t understand a question, as you can always ask for it to be explained or repeated.